axelvyrn/chrono-analysis/README.md

 # Pagination

-This the correct order of reading the project:
+This is the correct order of reading the project:
 1. [Time Definition](time_defn.md)
 2. [Theory of Time](theory_stub.md)
 3. [Supporting Experiments to the Theory](support_exp.md)